userver-framework/userver/scripts/docs/en/userver/tutorial/grpc_service.md

 @snippet samples/grpc_service/testsuite/conftest.py  grpc client

-Use it to do gRPC requests to the service:
+Use it to do single request - single response gRPC requests to the service:

 @snippet samples/grpc_service/testsuite/test_grpc.py  grpc server test

+To do single request - stream response gRPC requests to the service:

+@snippet samples/grpc_service/testsuite/test_grpc.py  grpc server test response stream

+To do stream request - single response gRPC requests to the service:

+@snippet samples/grpc_service/testsuite/test_grpc.py  grpc server test request stream

+To do stream request - stream response gRPC requests to the service:

+@snippet samples/grpc_service/testsuite/test_grpc.py  grpc server test streams

 ### Unit testing for the sample gRPC service and client (gtest)

+To implement unit testing for the sample gRPC service and client some preparational steps should be done.

+#### Preparations

 First, link the unit tests to `userver::grpc-utest`: